BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_14.md

 Either way, head back to where you fought Karrina, and head to the right.
 Go up to grab the *Torterra Crest*!
 Exit the castle now.

 If you chose the first option, fly to Alamissa Urben and enter a door all the way on the left, accessed via the top left side of the area.
 Grab the *Life Orb*!
-You can also read the journal if you'd like.
+You can also read the journal.

 In either case, with all the crests that we found in the crypt, fly to Sashila and talk to the left merchant for some lore, and a *Dusknoir Crest*!